p4lang/p4c/README.md

 ## Dependencies

-Ubuntu 22.04 is the officially supported platform for P4C.
-There's also unofficial support for macOS 11.
-Other platforms are untested; you can try to use them, but YMMV.
+Ubuntu 22.04 and 24.04 are supported platforms for P4C.
+There is also support for macOS (including Apple Silicon / M1).

 - A C++17 compiler.
-GCC 9.1 or later or Clang 6.0 or later is required.
+GCC 9.4 or later or Clang 10.0 or later is required.

 - `git` for version control